Chart Color Schemes

 Cardiff South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cardiff South's dwelling structures, as per the latest Census, consisted of 89.6% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 82.4% houses and 17.6% other dwellings.
-Home ownership in Cardiff South stood at 34.0%, with mortgaged dwellings at 43.4% and rented ones at 22.5%.
-The median monthly mortgage repayment was $1,777, lower than Non-Metro NSW's average of $2,000.
-The median weekly rent in Cardiff South was $400, higher than the national average of $375 but below Non-Metro NSW's figure of $370.
-Nationally, mortgage repayments were lower than the Australian average of $1,863.
+In Cardiff South, as per the latest Census evaluation, 89.6% of dwellings were houses, with the remaining 10.3% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro NSW's composition of 82.4% houses and 17.6% other dwellings.
+Home ownership in Cardiff South stood at 34.0%, with mortgaged properties at 43.4% and rented dwellings at 22.5%.
+The median monthly mortgage repayment was $1,777, lower than Non-Metro NSW's average of $2,000 and the national figure of $1,863.
+The median weekly rent in Cardiff South was $400, higher than Non-Metro NSW's $370 but lower than the national average of $375.

 Frequently Asked Questions - Housing